 1. Add the security.deckhouse.io/pod-policy: privileged label to the target namespace to disable the built-in policy set.

-2. Create a SecurityPolicy resource that matches the baseline or restricted level.
+2. Create a SecurityPolicy that matches the baseline or restricted level.
 In the policies section, specify only the security settings you need.

 3. Add an extra label to the namespace matching the namespaceSelector in the SecurityPolicy.